pnp/mgdc-spo-governance/storage/forecast/README.md

 ![Monitor](/docs/res/SFPipelineExecution.png)

-4. Once complete we can check the details extracted int he notebook
+4. Once complete we can check the details extracted in the notebook

 ## Forecast for Delta Pull